-A cytocochleogram of the ear is shown in Figure 2B, and photomicrographs of the cochlea are shown in Figure 3.
+A cytocochleogram of the ear is shown in Fig. 2B and photomicrographs of the cochlea are shown in Fig. 3.
 The most striking abnormality within the cochlea is near-total loss of cochlear neurons in all turns, with severe atrophy of both peripheral dendrites and central axons.
 Both afferent and efferent nerve fibers are missing.
-The total spiral ganglion count is 2,151, which represents a 91% loss compared with age-matched controls.
-The organ of Corti including hair cells and supporting cells as well as the stria vascularis are normal except in the apical 5 mm where there is cystic degeneration of the stria vascularis and partial loss of outer hair cells.
+The total spiral ganglion count is 2,151, which represents a 91% loss compared to age-matched controls.
+The organ of Corti including hair cells and supporting cells, as well as the stria vascularis are normal, except in the apical 5 mm where there is cystic degeneration of the stria vascularis and partial loss of outer hair cells.
 Reissner's membrane is in normal position without endolymphatic hydrops.
-The saccule, utricle, and all three semicircular canals show normal appearing membranous walls, and their respective maculae and cristae show good populations of hair cells and supporting cells.
-The vestibular nerve has been partly avulsed from the internal auditory canal, but portions that are present show moderate to severe loss of the vestibular ganglion cells.
+The saccule, utricle and all three semicircular canals show normal appearing membranous walls, and their respective maculae and cristae show good populations of hair cells and supporting cells.
+The vestibular nerve has been partly been avulsed from the internal auditory canal, but portions that are present show moderate to severe loss of the vestibular ganglion cells.
 The geniculate ganglion shows a normal population of cells, although many of them are pyknotic.
 The trigeminal ganglion appears normal.

-Case VI:24, History
+Case VI:24

-This subject was known to be "deaf" from approximately the age of 3 or 4 years.
+History-This subject was known to be "deaf" from about the age of 3 or 4 years.
 He developed language and enjoyed singing.
-An audiogram at age 7 showed an 80- to 100-dB bilateral HL.
+An audiogram at age 7 showed an 80 to 100 dB bilateral hearing loss.
 He was fitted with hearing aids at age 10 and attended a school for the deaf at age 12.
-Another audiogram at age 21 also showed an 80- to 100-dB bilateral HL.
+Another audiogram at age 21 also showed an 80 to 100 dB bilateral hearing loss.
 Electronystagmogram at age 21 was reported to be normal.
-He developed the typical neurologic symptoms of the MTS syndrome in his 20s and 30s, beginning with an ataxic gait at age 25, followed by dystonia, spasticity, involuntary movements, and hyperreflexia.
+He developed the typical neurologic symptoms of the MTS syndrome in his 20s and 30s, beginning with an ataxic gait at age 25, followed by dystonia, spasticity, involuntary movements and hyper-reflexia.
 He developed photophobia at age 40 followed by progressive visual loss.
 He had a foot fracture at age 33.
-He died from pneumonia at age 49, and both temporal bones were removed at 18.5 hours postmortem.
+He died from pneumonia at age 49 and both temporal bones were removed at 18.5 hours postmortem.